CharlesLedger/charlesledger.github.io/_posts/2019-07-16-Stealing-all-HTC-Exodus-users.md

 ## TL;DR

 An attacker with a code execution on Android (anyone) could steal the seed of all HTC Exodus users.
+We strongly recommend HTC Exodus users to move their funds to another seed if they used the Social Key Recovery function.

 # Intro